Start your child in a new language or boost their scholastic performance in French with FIAF’s Cadets!

 Cadets Intermediate: 301–304

 Upon completion of levels 301 to 304, young teens will have learnt how to express their opinions in numerous contexts such music, movies, food and sports.
 They will also express more complex feelings, describe personal goals and desires.
 In grammar, the program will cover the “imparfait”, “passé composé” (past tenses) and “conditionel” tenses along with the imperative form and their usage.
+They will also learn idiomatic expressions, as well as refine their pronunciation, in order to be able to communicate and express more complex ideas and thoughts.

 Cadets Native French Speakers - Level 1